IICP Blog

 Recognition of Prior Learning (RPL) Pathways

 IICP College supports RPL for applicants who have previous accredited training and relevant professional experience.
-Find out more here.
+Find out more on our FAQs page.

 RPL may help you: